jha-121/Documantation/Readme.md

        The required alt attribute provides an alternate text for an image, if the user for some reason cannot view image(because of slow connection.)

-       The value of the alt attribute should describe the image:

 **Example**
  ```jsx